 - Add the sausages (or lamb neck fillet chunks) and brown.

-- Transfer to a tagine or ovenproof casserole dish.
+- Transfer to a tagine or an ovenproof casserole dish.

 - Add a little more oil to the pan if necessary and brown the aubergine cubes.

-- Add in the courgettes and cook lightly for a few minutes.
+- Add in the courgettes and pepper and cook lightly for a few more minutes.

-- Pour over the sausage and onion mixture, cover and pop it into the oven for an hour until the sausages or lamb pieces are cooked, and the sauce is thickened.
+- Pour over the meat, cover and pop it into the oven for an hour until the sausages or lamb pieces are tender, and the sauce is thickened.
 Adjust the seasoning to taste.

-- Serve with cous cous and garnish with the fresh coriander.
+- Serve with couscous or flatbread and garnish with the fresh coriander and quartered tomatoes.